-The first meeting of the month is either an educational presentation, workshop, or excursion to a nearby site for taking pictures.
+The second meeting of the month was either an educational presentation, workshop, or excursion to a nearby site for taking pictures.
+We entertained each other with our practice of photography.
 It is always good to bring your camera and tripod to these meetings.
 The educational presentations often introduce us to new ways to enhance our photographs using computer software.
 EIPS members also enjoy taking still-life pictures and experimenting with light.
-Many of the workshops involve staging objects and taking pictures at the meeting site.
+Many of the workshops involved staging objects and taking pictures at the meeting site.

 The club also hosts field trips from time to time, on weekends or other times when members are able to gather and travel a bit further for picture-taking.Field Trips